 Defence to an Environment Agency Prosecution of two partners in a farm business – Hereford Magistrates Court

 An employee of the farm omitted to close a valve on the irrigation system, which resulted in 100’s of tonnes of digestate (fertilizer) being accidentally discharged onto a field and then into the River Leadon.
-The fertilizer affected 19 kilometers of the river and was estimated to have killer over 15,000 fish.
+The fertilizer affected 19 kilometres of the river and was estimated to have killer over 15,000 fish.
 Guilty plea on the basis that the discharge was ‘negligent’.
 The partners were fined 5,500 each, plus costs.

 Defence to a HSE Prosecution of a director (in his personal capacity for consent/neglect, section 37 HSWA) – Shrewsbury Crown Court